 I had to wait almost 2 weeks to see a dietitian, and I had no guidance in the meantime.
-When my appointment finally came, it was underwhelming.
-I left, discouraged and confused, and went home to google more about GD and the diet.
+When my appointment finally came, it was disappointing.
+I left discouraged and confused and went home to google more about GD and the diet.
 To my surprise, there was very little information.
-All of the sites said the same thing, and none of them provided guidance.
-Talk about feeling frustrated and defeated!
+All of the sites had the same canned, generic information, and none of them provided guidance.
+Talk about feeling defeated!

 Fast forward two years, after delivering a healthy baby, and another 13 months later (without a gestational diabetes diagnosis), it occurred to me that other moms go through the exact circumstances I faced.

 Those feelings of wanting to provide for and protect baby, but feeling overwhelmed and defeated are emotions that probably every gestational diabetic mother goes through.
 So, I created The Gestational Diabetic to serve the community.

 It started as an idea for a cookbook and very quickly morphed into a brand that is determined to establish familiarity and trust, address pain points and relieve stress.